lachhebo/dedukti-editor/README.md

 ## Utilisation

-- with this version of dedukti-editor, you can check and write your proofs.
+### functionnality

-## Debug :
+- check your proofs.

-To debug, open a developper console (Ctrl+Shift+I) and set the filter to verbose.
+- display errors message where errors spring from

-## TODO :
+- list the unresolved goals depending on the position of the cursor

-- implement a new command to handle the view.
+- list the hypothesis linked to th current goal.
-- implement goals on the view
+- buttons and key bindings to navigate withn proofs.
-- add an action for each button
+- basic synthax for dk file

-## Keybindings :
+### Keybindings :

 | Key |  Action |
 |--|--|
 | ctrl-alt-p | Next step |
 | ctrl-alt-m | Last step |

-### Development instructions
+## Development instructions

 If you want to contribute to development of the mode you can clone this repository from GitHub: